Harshad019/PowerBI-Taxi-Analysis/README.md

 ## 📌 Overview

-This project is a real-world Power BI dashboard analyzing taxi ride data to extract business insights such as revenue trends, booking behavior, cancellations, and ratings.
+This project analyzes taxi ride data using Power BI to extract meaningful business insights such as booking trends, revenue distribution, and cancellation behavior.

 ## 🎯 Key Features

 * Interactive dashboards with filters and slicers
 * Vehicle-wise performance analysis
-* Revenue and payment method insights
+* Revenue and payment insights
 * Cancellation trends and reasons
-* Customer and driver rating analysis

 ## 📊 Dashboards Included